 reliable, simple and elegant.

-The unique benefits of the Thinair 102
+unique benefits of the Thinair 102

-first thing people ask when they see a
+The first thing people ask when they see a

 Thinair turbine is ‘Why does it have only one blade?’
 The answer to

 that question is the key to understanding the unique benefits that

 Thinair's innovative and patented single blade, teetering hub, design

 with multiple blades, attached to a fixed hub.
 The Thinair turbine, by

 contrast, has a freely teetering hub design that allows the blade's

 angle to change in response to variations in wind speed.
 As a result

 the Thinair makes efficient use of strong and gusty wind; it harnesses

 gusty wind to generate extra energy.
 The teetering hub also protects

 the turbine from damaging stress, allowing the blade to swing into a

 safe horizontal park position in extreme wind conditions.
 This approach

 is also less noisy than the traditional angling of the rotor to the

 wind method used by most upwind machines.

 counterweights balances the rotor and allows the machine to operate

 dynamically like a three bladed wind turbine while maintaining the

 advantages of a single blade.
 View a short video

 clip of the Thinair 102 operating.

-is now in production, and we are happy to help with site and application
+is now in production, and we are happy to help with site and

-this site for news and progress, or contact us for more information and direct email updates.
+investigations.
+Please watch this site for news and progress,

+us for more information and direct email updates.

 Brochure - Thinair 102